thulsonASU/mycobot_280_M5-ROS-Experimentation/README.md

 #Connecting Robot to Moveit
 rosrun mycobot_280_moveit sync_plan.py _port:=/dev/ttyACM0 _baud:=115200

 # This is the end to the official guide.
 Time to poke around some more.
-Found a python demo for planning and obstacle
-# avoidance.
-Lets try it.
-Error.
-I have to stop.
-I may be time limited, but I just can't right now.

 rosrun mycobot_280_moveit path_planning_and_obstacle_avoidance_demo.py _port:=/dev/ttyACM0 _baud:=115200
 ```